A Teacher Resignation Letter is a written document that notifies a school administration of your intent to resign from your position.

 To formally resign, you must write a resignation letter.
 This letter must be both thorough and straightforward so that there is no room for misinterpretation.

-Hand it over to the coordinator
+Hand it over to the supervisor or administrator

 Pre-resigning Considerations